 Thomas Frank wants clarity over rules regarding Covid-19 postponements

-Brentford manager Thomas Frank is planning for Tuesday night’s Premier League game against Manchester United to go ahead but wants more clarity over rules regarding Covid-19 postponements.
+Brentford manager Thomas Frank has called for more clarity over rules regarding Covid-19 postponements with question marks growing over Tuesday’s Premier League fixture against Manchester United.

-The fixture has come into question after United reported a small number of positive lateral flow tests within their squad, with the players and staff involved sent home before training on Sunday.
+United have said they are in talks with the league over whether it is safe for the match to go ahead after a number of positive tests for Covid-19 led them to close down operations at their Carrington training complex on Monday afternoon.

-But other clubs have played through outbreaks, with Brentford themselves having been without star striker Ivan Toney and Jamaica defender Ethan Pinnock since the start of the month, and Frank echoed Arsenal boss Mikel Arteta’s demand for clearer benchmarks from the Premier League.
+But other clubs have played through outbreaks, with Brentford themselves having been without star striker Ivan Toney and Jamaica defender Ethan Pinnock for recent matches, while Mads Bech Sorensen returned as an unused substitute in Friday’s win over Watford.

 “I think it needs to be a significant amount of Covid cases before the game can be cancelled but to be fair I’m a little bit in doubt when it is enough.”